Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 But regarding material properties, they use the same scheme as Mesh Renderers.

-While Kinemation swaps out many of Entities Graphics systems, aside from skinned meshes, these changes only expose new features, enhance performance, and fix lingering bugs (like LODs not updating).
+While Kinemation swaps out many of Entities Graphics systems, aside from skinned meshes and LODs, these changes only expose new features, enhance performance, and fix lingering bugs.

+As for LODs, Kinemation has a brand new LOD algorithm that supports LOD Crossfade, including SpeedTree Crossfade.
+You can use the same LOD Group GameObject Component when authoring.
+However, the runtime components are set up differently.
+Most LOD users will be unaffected by this, other than seeing a performance improvement.

 Material Property components and shaders are all preserved.
 Even picking and highlighting functions as normal.